Becoming Human: Reception

-The Feedback of the show was positive.
+The feedback of the show was positive.
 1.5 million fans watched the series and discussed online about the newest hints about the murderer.

-Nick Bryan says that Becoming Human has a great humor, and that Craig Robers portrays Adam very well.
+Nick Bryan says that Becoming Human has a great humor, and that Craig Roberts portrays Adam very well.

 According to Robert William Berg, Becoming Human plays in the same mystical background as the mother series Being Human.
-However Becoming Human shows the problems from a different perspective, the perspective of teenagers.
+However, Becoming Human shows the problems from a different perspective, the perspective of teenagers.
 The series describes the difficulties of being an adolescent, the social stratification of school cliques, and bullying at school.
 The writers handle these "very serious issues with a gentle touch and some deft, dark humor without ever making light of these serious issues."
 However the episodes were written and produced separately, so the episodes don't flow seamlessly into each other.
 Altogether Becoming Human is a brilliant series with a high quality of writing.
 Furthermore, it has great main and supporting actors, who show authentic performances.

 Dan Owen explains; "Becoming Human is a high-quality series.
 However, it isn't as sexy, stylish, acerbic, and compelling as the British TV series Misfits."
 The series is made for a younger audience.
 Older viewers might not like the series as much as the younger ones.